Skip to Main Content

 A Palladian Approach to Country House Staying

 The country house hotel as a format has a particular problem in Britain: the architecture almost always exceeds the hospitality.
 Grand facades, gravel drives, and parkland vistas set expectations that the interiors and service rarely match.
-Lucknam Park, part of the Emblems Collection and carrying three Michelin Keys in the 2025 guide, sits in the smaller bracket of properties where the building and the operation are more evenly weighted.
-The physical estate, a Palladian manor in the Wiltshire village of Colerne, functions as the dominant frame for everything inside it — the design logic flows outward from the stone rather than being imposed upon it.
+Lucknam Park, part of the Emblems Collection, is a 5-star hotel in Colerne, Wiltshire.
+The physical estate, a Palladian manor in the Wiltshire village of Colerne, functions as the dominant frame for everything inside it, the design logic flows outward from the stone rather than being imposed upon it.

 Palladian architecture at this scale is not incidental.
-The symmetry, the proportioned facades, the relationship between the main house and its flanking structures — these are compositional decisions that carry through into how spaces inside the hotel feel to move through.
+The symmetry, the proportioned facades, the relationship between the main house and its flanking structures, these are compositional decisions that carry through into how spaces inside the hotel feel to move through.
 Country houses of this period were built as demonstration objects, and Lucknam Park operates within that tradition rather than against it.
-For travellers coming from The Savoy in London or The Fifth Avenue Hotel in New York City, the register here is categorically different: quieter, more rooted in a specific landscape, and substantially less urban in its orientation.

 Three Michelin Keys and What That Positioning Signals

-Within that peer set, Lucknam Park's West Country position is worth noting.
 The southwest of England has increasingly attracted serious hospitality investment: The Newt in Somerset in Castle Cary has built a strong following on the back of its estate programming, while properties further east and north operate within different regional registers.
 Lucknam Park in Colerne anchors a Wiltshire-to-Bath corridor that benefits from proximity to one of Britain's most architecturally coherent cities without being subsumed by it.
-For context on the broader UK country house tier, see our full Colerne restaurants guide.

 The Estate as Architectural Argument